infrabel/gnap-map/README.md

 #### Configuring layers

-Use `setDataLayers(object)` at config time on the provider *or* at run time on the service to set data layer configuration.
+Use `setDataLayers(object)` at config time on the `layerConfigProvider` *or* at run time on the `layerConfig` service to set data layer configuration.
 In both cases, the function takes one argument: an object where each property represents a layer.
 The property name is the key of the layer and should be the same as its `itemType` property.
 All layer properties are discussed [in the wiki](https://github.com/infrabel/gnap-map/wiki/Layer-properties).

-Any time you call `layerConfig.setDataLayers(object)` at run time, the passed object recursively into the already existing data layer configuration object.
+Any time you call `layerConfig.setDataLayers(object)` at run time, the passed object is merged recursively into the already existing data layer configuration object.
 If a property already existed, it is overridden.

-In case you don't need services, it suffices to call `setDataLayers(object)` in a `config` block.
-If you do need services, you can (also) call `setDataLayers(object)` in a `run` block.
-You should put all layer configuration in either of these blocks at startup time of your application.

 #### Using the layers service

-You can access the layer configuration at any time by calling `getDataLayers()` on the service.
-This returns a reference to the **static** layer config object (if one has been set), 'merged' with the dynamic config.
+You can access the layer configuration at any time by calling `layerConfig.getDataLayers()` on the service.
+This returns a reference to the layer config object.

 > Note that any changes to the static properties will be stored on the object for the duration of the application.